som3guy/som3guy.github.io/skills.md

   <summary>Linux</summary><p style="text-align:left;">
     <ul style="text-align:left;">
       <li>I have my RHCSA.</li>
-      <li>I manage Zabbix server and proxies at Cerner, we have a Zabbix Server that runs in between 15k and 50k VPS.</li>
+      <li>I managed  Zabbix servers and proxies at Cerner, we have a Zabbix Server that runs in between 15k and 50k VPS.</li>
       <li>I am using over 70 Zabbix proxies in our production environment.</li>
       <li>The Zabbix server I manage has over 11k hosts and 3 million items.</li>
       <li>During my time at Cerner I have only managed Linux servers.</li>